DEFRA/epr-backend/docs/architecture/decisions/0017-decouple-spreadsheet-data-extraction-from-layout-using-markers.md

 // For data cells in a data section:
 // location.row + 1 + rowIndex, location.column + columnIndex

-// Example: To find the cell at row index 1, column index 1 in WASTE_BALANCE:
+// Example: To find the cell at row index 1, column index 1 in UPDATE_WASTE_BALANCE:
 // Sheet: 'Received'
 // Row: 6 + 1 + 1 = 8
 // Column: B + 1 = C